 I met the family in a sunny afternoon of October, after I received a unusual and touching email.
-“My wife is dying, she asked for live shakuhachi music to be played at her funeral, is it something we can ask you?”
+“My wife is dying, she asks for live shakuhachi music to be played at her funeral, is this something we can ask you?”

 I wasn’t sure I would be able to do that, it’s so personal.
 For family and friends, it feels natural for me to play during the ceremony, but for perfect strangers?… “She has a CD of shakuhachi” insists the husband, “that’s the music she wants, can you play it?”
 He is so concerned to respect her will, all the last little things he still can do for her.
 I ask to see the CD, wondering which kind of shakuhachi music it will be.
 Will it be my style, something close to it, or not at all?
 It turns out to be this CD:

 Could barely have been much closer: my master’s master!
 What a coincidence.